dwille-boomi/boomiBooster_dwille/echo/doc/echoLab.md

 1. Create a new Process in your directory of choice.
 2. Modify the Process name at the top of the tab as desired (eg Basic Echo).
-3. Modify your Start Shape as follows, completing the Web Service Operation step in the section below as required:
+3. Modify your Start Shape as follows, completing the Web Service (WS) Operation step in the section below as required:
 	* ***Type***: Connector
 	* ***Display Name***: Any alias you desire, eg. Generic HTTP Listener
 	* ***Connector***: Web Services Server